These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 17 of 30All photos

 Add a healthy kick to scrambled eggs by including salsa.
 Not only will it boost the flavor of your morning meal, but tomatoes are packed with lycopene, a nutrient that's been found to reduce cancer risk.
 Your body can absorb more lycopene from cooked or processed tomato products like salsa.
+(Try these other vegetable-filled breakfast ideas that don't include omelets.)

-Day 18: Kick it into High Gear!
+Day 18: Kick It Into High Gear!

 18 of 30All photos

-After you finish a strenuous strength-training session or a high-intensity interval workout, your metabolism can stay elevated for up to 24 hours (what we call the "afterburn").
+After you finish a strenuous strength-training session or a high-intensity interval workout, your metabolism can stay elevated for up to 24 hours (what we call the "afterburn" effect).
 Ultimately, this results in more total calories burned and leads to a leaner, toned body.
 So push yourself during each training session—your results depend on it!

 Day 19: Don't Drink Any Extra Calories Today